Delta Air Lines Flight 191: Crew members

-The crew consisted of three flight crew members, and eight cabin crew members.
-Of the 11 crew members, only three flight attendants survived the crash.
+The crew consisted of three flight crew members and eight cabin crew members.
+Of the 11 crew members, only 3 flight attendants survived.

-The captain, Edward Michael "Ted" Connors Jr., age 57, had been a Delta Air Lines employee since 1954.
+In command of Flight 191 was Captain Edward Michael "Ted" Connors Jr., aged 57, who had been a Delta employee since 1954.
 He qualified to captain the TriStar in 1979 and had passed his proficiency checks.
-The NTSB report mentioned that past flight crews who had flown with Connors prior to the accident described him as a meticulous pilot who strictly adhered to company policies.
+The National Transportation Safety Board (NTSB) mentioned in its final report that past flight crews who had flown with Connors described him as a meticulous pilot who strictly adhered to company policies.
 The report also stated that Connors "deviated around thunderstorms even if other flights took more direct routes" and "willingly accepted suggestions from his flight crew."
-Since his qualification in 1979, Connors had passed all eight en route inspections that he had undergone; the NTSB report also notes that he had received "favorable comments" regarding "cockpit discipline and standardization".
-Connors had logged over 29,300 hours of flight time, 3,000 of which had been in the TriStar.
+Since his qualification in 1979, Connors had passed all eight en route inspections that he had undergone; the NTSB report also noted that he had received "favorable comments" regarding "cockpit discipline and standardization."
+Connors had logged over 29,300 hours of flight time, 3,000 of them in the TriStar.

-Flight 191's first officer was Rudolph Przydzial "Rudy" Price Jr., age 42, who had been a Delta Air Lines employee since 1970.
-Delta captains who flew with Price described him as an "above average first officer" and possessing "excellent knowledge" of the TriStar.
+First Officer Rudolph Przydzial "Rudy" Price Jr., age 42, had been a Delta employee since 1970.
+Delta captains who flew with Price described him as an "above average first officer" who possessed "excellent knowledge" of the TriStar.
 Price had logged 6,500 flight hours, including 1,200 in the TriStar.

-The flight engineer, Nicholas Nestor "Nick" Nassick, age 43, had been a Delta Air Lines employee since 1976.
+Flight Engineer Nicholas Nestor "Nick" Nassick, age 43, had been a Delta employee since 1976.
 He had logged 6,500 hours of flight time, including 4,500 in the TriStar.
-Fellow Delta employees described him as "observant, alert, and professional".
+Fellow Delta employees described Nassick as "observant, alert, and professional."

-Connors had served with the U.S. Navy from 1950 to 1954 and fought in two tours in the Korean War.
-Price had served with the U.S. Navy from 1964 to 1970 and fought in four tours in the Vietnam War.
-Nassick had served with the U.S. Air Force from 1963 to 1976 and fought in four tours in the Vietnam War.
-The pilots were based in Atlanta, the flight attendants were Miami/Ft.
-Lauderdale based.
+Connors had served with the United States Navy from 1950 to 1954 and fought during two tours in the Korean War.
+Price had served with the United States Navy from 1964 to 1970 and fought in four tours in the Vietnam War.
+Nassick had served with the United States Air Force from 1963 to 1976 and had fought in four tours during the Vietnam War.

 Passengers

-Of the 152 passengers aboard, 128 were killed in the crash.
-Twelve of the 24 survivors were seated in a cluster near the tail of the aircraft.
-The NTSB report lists 126 passenger fatalities rather than 128, but notes that two of the passengers listed as survivors died more than 30 days after the crash, on September 13 and October 4, 1985.
-Of the dead, 73 originated from the Miami metropolitan area.
-Of them, 45 were from Broward County, 19 were from Palm Beach County, and 9 were from Dade County.
-One of the passengers was Don Estridge, known to the world as the father of the IBM PC; he died aboard the flight along with his wife.
-Two IBM summer interns, four IBM employees from the IBM branch office in Burbank, California, and six additional family members of IBM employees died as well.
+Of the 152 passengers, 128 were killed in the crash.
+Twelve of the twenty-four survivors were seated in a cluster near the aircraft's tail.
+The NTSB report lists 126 passenger fatalities rather than 128, but notes that two of the passengers listed as survivors died more than thirty days after the crash, on September 13 and October 4, 1985.
+Of the dead, seventy-three originated from the Miami metropolitan area; forty-five were from Broward County, nineteen were from Palm Beach County and nine were from Dade County.

+Among the deaths was Don Estridge, known to the world as the father of the IBM PC; he died aboard the flight along with his wife.
+Two IBM summer interns, four IBM employees from the IBM branch office in Burbank, California, and six additional family members of IBM employees also perished.